 The same mechanism that makes it effective at treating ulcers within the body makes it a powerful topical treatment too.
 You can apply it to open wounds and sores to reduce pain in dogs and fight off bacteria.
 In many ways, it is similar to Yucca and is another one of Mother Nature’s Neosporin treatments.
 It can also treat inflammation in the joints and arthritis due to the presence of tannins and rosmarinic acid.

 The final remedy that we will discuss is the herbal extract known as Boswellia.
 It is sometimes referred to as “Indian frankincense” and it comes from a tree that is native to Africa and Asia.
 As with many of the plants on this list, it has been used for centuries in indigenous medicine.
+If your dog is in pain try to give it some Boswellia for pain relief.

-This is an incredibly powerful anti-inflammation supplement.
+This is an incredibly powerful anti-inflammatory supplement.
 You can use it to treat osteoarthritis, rheumatoid arthritis, asthma, and inflammatory bowel disease (IBD).
 It does so by preventing the formation of leukotrienes in your dog’s body.
 These leukotrienes are a primary way that inflammation is triggered in the mammalian body.